 Speed: 1.7mph (2.7km/h)

-Keen readers of day 2 will recall that I camped by a pond well away from the traffic.
-Looking up at Day 2’s photo, you can see that it was a real campsite.
-People have been there.
-That fire hole is in great shape.
-The tide never comes up that far.
+Keen readers of day 2 will recall that I camped by a pond well away from the traffic, at what sure looked like a real campsite.
+People had been there, the fire pit hadn’t washed away, the high tide marks were safely distant.
 I checked all this in the rain on Sunday afternoon.
 I am not, or so I thought at the time anyway, a careless idiot.